rmrector/script.artwork.beef/README.md

 artwork for new items, much like Kodi and scrapers do for info and basic artwork.

 You can also run it from Program add-ons to trigger the automatic process for new or all items; a currently running process can also be canceled here.
-To operate on single media items, open the context menu, then under "Manage..." there are options to automatically "Add missing artwork" or manually "Select artwork...".
+To operate on a single media item, open the context menu on that item, then under "Manage..." there are options to automatically "Add missing artwork" or manually "Select artwork...".

 Over time it will reprocess media items still missing artwork, checking for new artwork from web services and the file system.

-Episode fanart requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
+**Episode fanart** requires using a scraper that grabs the TheTVDB ID for each episode, like the standard TheTVDB scraper.
 You must enable adding episode fanart automatically by series through the add-on settings, as they add a bundle of new API calls to The Movie Database and just aren't available for many series.

+Grabbing **movie set artwork** from web services may not work automatically if the set name in Kodi doesn't exactly match the set name on TheMovieDB.
+After your sets are processed for the first time, run Artwork Beef from Program Add-ons and select "identify unmatched sets with TheMovieDB" to show a list of all still-unmatched movies sets, then select one and enter the name of the set exactly as it is on TheMovieDB.
+If a set was matched incorrectly, navigate to the set in the video library and choose "Select artwork..." from the "Manage" menu of the context menu, then choose "Search for set".

 There are add-on settings to specify exactly which types of artwork and how many to download automatically.